 If you opened your Facebook page on Sunday, you probably came across many posts announcing people missing their mothers.
 For some the loss is fresh; for others years have passed and yet this one day brings up the grief a little stronger.
 Some mentioning ‘regretting’ not spending more time or fighting with them in the vibrant years of their lives.
 The key ingredient (a mom) is missing from this day.

 Mother’s day is marketed well with store sales.
 When I stand alone with no evidence of "mommy-ness" and the cashier at Lowe’s says “Happy Mother’s Day," I smile at how blessed I am and thank them.
 Then find myself thinking “I pray there isn’t a person struggling through the ‘other side of Mother’s Day’ in Lowe’s today.”

 Although this article discussed Mother's day.
 Father's Day is right around the corner and may stir up the same feelings.
 If you know someone who has lost a parent or your loved one has lost a child, pregnancy or wasn’t able to conceive, please remember to leave them a note, text, email or a voicemail letting them know you are thinking of them.
 For those who are struggling through grief, please talk to your loved ones.
 Tell them you are hurting.
 Remind them that this day may not be easy and ask them to support you.
-Consider support groups, mind-body programs, acupuncture and yoga.
+Consider support groups, mind-body programs, and .